jquery-extension/postbody/README.md

 # postbody
-It easy post a JSON object as the post body.
+It is ajax option in jQuery.
+You easy post a JSON object as the post body.

 # Why use it?
 When you want to post a JSON object as the post body.
 You confuse it in jQuery.